How to Start a SaaS Company

 • After you onboard new customers, how will they use your SaaS application?

-• Which information security standards and regulations should you comply with?
+• Which information security standards and regulations should your SaaS application comply with?

 • How will you offer customer support?

-5. Analyze whether other SaaS start-ups offer similar solutions and how they do that
+Step 3.
+Analyze whether other SaaS startups offer similar solutions and think how you will make your SaaS significantly better

-As a part of researching your business idea, you will likely use tools like market research.
+To understand if other SaaS startups offer similar solutions and come up with a better SaaS product, you need to research your business idea.
+You will likely use tools like market research.
 Include competitor research in the scope.
 Ask key questions, e.g.:

 • Are there SaaS startups already addressing this business problem or opportunity?